A Rowan Student’s Disney College Program Journey

 This story is one within a multi-part series highlighting the aspirations, hopes and dreams of a few of Rowan University’s international students.
 Read the other stories.
 What Rowan professors or Rowan classes have been most helpful and enlightening to you, and how?
 “To begin with, the majority of the professors at Rowan University exhibit a […]

-Empowering Dreams: Sreypich Heng’s UX/UI Design Journey
+Empowering Dreams: Sreypich H’s UX/UI Design Journey

 A close up of Sreypich with Bunce behind her.

 This story is the first in a multi-part series highlighting the aspirations, hopes and dreams of a few of Rowan University’s international students.
 Read the other stories.
+Meet Sreypich H, a senior and international student from Phnom Penh, Cambodia, majoring in computer science.
 What is your long-term professional goal or dream career?
-“My long-term professional goal, or dream career, is to become a skilled UX/UI designer.
-I wouldn’t have thought that […]
+“My long-term professional […]

 Emily stands close to a friend outside on the soccer field.